 Italian Rice Salad with Cranberry Beans

-Traditionally used for risotto, arborio rice also makes a splendid underpinning for a main course salad when combined with beans, olive oil, lemon and other savory accoutrements.
-Use best-quality pure (chemical-free) rice that is fresh and aromatic with a firm, chewy texture.
+Traditionally used for risotto, Arborio rice also makes a splendid foundation for a main course salad when combined with beans, olive oil, lemon and other savory accoutrements.

-- 3/4 cup dried cranberry beans (or 1 1/2 cup canned pinto beans, drained and rinsed)
+3/4 cup dried cranberry beans (or 1 1/2 cups canned pinto beans, drained and rinsed)

-- 1/4 cup + 2 tbsp. extra virgin olive oil, such as Badia a Coltibuono
+1/4 cup + 2 tablespoons extra virgin olive oil, such as Badia a Coltibuono